Professor of Film & Television Studies

 - the cinematic city of Tokyo in the 1980s

-- the concept of the 'edgeland' in British film and television
+- the 'edgeland' in British film and television

 - 'audiovisuality' and the figure of the Japanese female screen idol

 I am a member of BAFTSS (British Association of Film, Television and Screen Studies) and the British Film Institute.

 Feedback and Advice Hours

-Appointments may be scheduled on Teams via the FTV Moodle Hub.
-You are welcome to book a timetabled slot or get in touch with me via email to set up an alternative arrangement.
+Appointments delivered on MS Teams may be scheduled via the FTV Moodle Hub.
+You are very welcome to book a timetabled slot or do get in touch with me via email if you wish to set up an alternative arrangement.